-The following year, Philadelphia Flyers rookie defenseman Andy Delmore terrorized the Penguins with a hat trick in their 5-3 win, in Game 5 of the Eastern Conference Semifinals.
-Delmore was the first rookie blue-liner to score a hat trick in a postseason game.
+The following year, Philadelphia Flyers rookie defenseman Andy Delmore terrorized the Penguins with a hat trick in their 5-3 win in Game 5 of the Eastern Conference Semifinals.
+He was the first rookie blueliner to score a hat trick in a postseason game.
 He scored five goals in the six-game series versus the Penguins.
 He had just one goal in the other 14 playoff games he played in his career.

-The goal eliminates Pittsburgh, ending their two-year reign as Stanley Cup Champions, and advances the Capitals into the conference finals for the first time in 20 years.
+The goal eliminated Pittsburgh, ending their two-year reign as Stanley Cup Champions, and advanced the Capitals into the conference finals for the first time in 20 years.
 The Capitals ended their playoff run by winning their first championship in franchise history.